mridul1809/CompetitiveProgramming/templates/README.md

 Operators overloaded :
 "+" , "+=" , "*" , "*=" , "-" (unary & binary), "-=" ,"^" (power using binary exponentiation)

+Utility Operators :
+overloaded ostream "<<" to print the matrix , "[]" to random access using object directly

 Examples on how to use these operators have been provided along with the code.

 ## Notes